Paramwas/pesaserve/README.md

 ---
 ### Installation
--- **For installation and app usage fell free to contact me via linked in https://www.linkedin.com/in/peter-waweru-98374828a/
+- **For installation and app usage feel free to contact me via linkedin ** https://www.linkedin.com/in/peter-waweru-98374828a/